 Most recently, the company recalled several of their canned food lines due to potentially elevated levels of vitamin D. This action was taken in January 2019, but there were no known illnesses from eating the food.

-Reviews of the 3 Best Hill’s Science Diet Dog Food Recipes
+The 3 Best Hill’s Science Diet Dog Food Recipes

 Hill’s Science Diet is a well-established brand with a broad range of flavors and recipes.
 Here’s an in-depth look at three of our favorites: